StarTeardrop/AquaVerse/README.md

 AquaVerseKeyboard_Control.py file parameters:
-    exe_path = r"E:\Test\Windows\AquaVerse.exe" -->>Change to the address of the 'AquaVerse.exe' executable file extracted after downloading from Google disk profile_path = r'C:\Users\21058\Desktop\Profiles' -->> Modify to the 'Profiles' folder address under git directory If you need to adjust the sensor and robot parameters, please refer to the parameters of each JSON file under the profiles folder
+    exe_path = r"E:\Test\Windows\AquaVerse.exe" -->>Change to the address of the 'AquaVerse.exe' executable file extracted after downloading from Google disk profile_path = r'C:\Users\21058\Desktop\Profiles' -->> Modify to the 'Profiles' folder address under git directory If you need to adjust the sensor and robot parameters, please refer to the parameters of each JSON file under the profiles folder (At present, only bluerov2 type robots are supported, and other types will be added in subsequent versions)